Basic Authentication is a form of authentication on a web server for secured areas of a website.

 This response time for the executed tests is available for the verification being carried out.
 The parameters, which

-can be evaulated additionally, can be found in the
+can be evaulated additionally, can be found in the detailed description of each check.

 The reference check is fixed on the server, which is used as a reference for sending notifications.